 6.Save more of your money.

-A major reason some people go into debt, is that a major unexpected expense hits and it goes directly onto a credit card.
+A major reason some of us go into debt, is a major unexpected expense decimates our cash or it goes directly onto a credit card.
 Even worse,with a home expense, they may even take out a second mortgage.
-The more savings you have, the less likely this will happen.
+The more savings you have, the the more power you have in an emergency.

 7.Create a budget.